isabella232/dynamic-media-classic.en-1/help/quick-start-video.md

 **Optional **

-Scene7 offers numerous predefined video encoding presets.
+Dynamic Media Classic offers numerous predefined video encoding presets.
 These predefined presets reflect the most common video encoding settings used today and are optimized for playback on target screens.

 However, if further customization is needed, administrators can create Video Presets to customize the size and playback experience of Videos to end users.
 Administrators can add and manage Video Presets from the Video Presets page available under Setup &gt; Application Setup &gt; Video Presets &gt; Single Encoding Presets.
 The Video Presets page offers options for adding, editing, deleting, and activating Video Presets.